“But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge.”

 Misfortune is not brought about by vice or depravity.
 He comes to a tragic end by failure or error in judgment.
 Otherwise, it is not a true tragedy.
 There is no poetic justice whereby the hero gets his come-up-ance for some wrong he did.
 The ideas of the good prospering and the evil suffering were not in their mind.

 Providing for these great plays meant great expense to the benefactor.
 “Add” came to mean lavishly supply.
 The Christian is to copiously or lavishly stock his life with the virtues that follow.
 Do you incur costs to advance your faith?

 By “adding” one character component to another, we develop one quality in the exercise of another.
 Each new grace vaults out of the other.

 2 Co 9:10, “Now may He who supplies seed to the sower, and bread for food, supply and multiply the seed you have sown and increase the fruits of your righteousness.”

 Col. 2:19-20, “And not holding fast to the Head, from whom all the body, nourished and knit together by joints and ligaments, grows with the increase that is from God.
 20Therefore, if you died with Christ from the basic principles of the world, why, as though living in the world, do you subject yourselves to regulations.”

 2 Peter 1:11, “Whereas angels, who are greater in power and might, do not bring a reviling accusation against them before the Lord.”

 Since “add” is a term of grace, God wants us to provide for our own character out of grace toward ourselves.
 We need to make sure we add character to our spiritual lives.

 God provides whatever we need to live the Christian life.

 Some Christians operate in a sphere of fear.
 They never know whether they have God’s approval or not because they know of no definite standard whereby they gain God’s approval.
-They operate constantly in fear of some bolt of lighting streaking down on them.
+They constantly operate in fear of some bolt of lightning streaking down on them.
 They have no idea of the finished work of Christ for them.